‘Long Island Medium’ Theresa Caputo Is Glowing In Latest Instagram Snap

-The Long Island Medium, Theresa Caputo, has a lot to smile about these days.
+The Long Island Medium star Theresa Caputo has a lot to smile about these days.
 Caputo took to Instagram to share a snap of herself looking radiant and happy, as she shared that she was elated to resume filming her popular reality show.

 Caputo mused that she “can’t stop smiling” over taping the latest season of The Long Island Medium, and her fans went wild for the update.